hraoyama/decorules/README.md

 ```

 To illustrate the triggering of functionality we create the following contrived example: a `ProducerClass` manages an integer resource that has be >=0 and <100.
 Every time a value larger than or equal to 20 is produced, it passes the value to an instance of `LargeNumberProcessor`.
 If the latter is passed a value larger than or equal to 50 it raises an exception.
-If the average of unprocessed values in its list is larger than 30, all of the values to process will get halved.
+If the average of unprocessed values in its list is larger than or equal to 30, all of the values to process will get halved.

 ```python
 def is_m_positive_and_lt_100(instance):